-Investment policy and objectives
+Investment powers and policy

 At present the charity does not currently have surplus funds to invest and all available cash reserves are retained in the charity's bank account.
 Any surplus funds are used to support the future work of the charity.